brotherhoodMonk/gyan/js.md

 Arrow Functions-
 Arrow functions make our code more concise, and simplify function scoping and the this keyword.
-They are one-line mini functions which work much like Lambdas in other languages like C# or Python.
-(See also lambdas in JavaScript).
 By using arrow functions, we avoid having to type the function keyword, return keyword (it’s implicit in arrow functions), and curly brackets.
 Arrow functions do not have their own arguments object.
 Arrow functions do not have a prototype property.
 Arrow function expressions are ill suited as methods, and they cannot be used as constructors. he methods call(), apply(), and bind() will not change the value of this in arrow functions.
-(In fact, the value of this inside a function simply can’t be changed; it will be the same value as when the function was called.)
+(In fact, the value of this inside a function simply can’t be changed; it will be the same value as when the function was called.);
 ES6 arrow functions can’t be bound to a this keyword, so it will lexically go up a scope, and use the value of this in the scope in which it was defined.

 Two factors influenced the introduction of arrow functions: the need for shorter functions and the behavior of the this keyword.